araceligonzales/quizme/README.md

 ## Description

-A small timed quiz application that utilizes local storage for highscores.
+A small timed quiz application.

 ## Technology used